John Holter

 John W. Holter (April 1, 1916 – December 22, 2003) was a toolmaker working for the Yale and Town Lock Company Stamford Connecticut.
-His son Charles Holter was born on November 7, 1955 with a severe form of spina bifida.
-Shortly after birth he contracted meningitis, which caused his head to expand rapidly.
+His son Casey Holter was born on November 7, 1955, with a severe form of spina bifida.
+Shortly after birth, he contracted meningitis, which caused his head to expand rapidly.
 His parents were told that he had developed "water on the brain" or hydrocephalus.

-As luck would have it Holter's son was being looked after in Philadelphia, where the surgeons Nulsen and Spitz had already demonstrated that a ventricle-to-atrium diversion system could work.
-What they needed was an inexpensive and practical valve that could control the direction of the flow and maintain normal cranial pressure.
+Holter's son was being treated in Philadelphia, at the Children's Hospital of Philadelphia.
+Here, surgeons Frank Nulsen and Eugene Spitz had already demonstrated that a ventricle-to-atrium diversion system could work.
+They needed was an inexpensive and practical valve that could control the direction of the flow and maintain normal cranial pressure.

 A chance discovery showed Holter, after a failed attempt in which a young boy died, that he could use a silicone one-way valve (pressure sealing).
 After a medically suitable grade of Silastic (silicone rubber) was found, the device was patented, and John Holter set up a company, Holter-Hausner International, to manufacture the cerebral shunts.

 Although he was unable to save his son Casey, his design, the Spitz-Holter valve (also called the Spitz-Holter shunt) continues to help millions around the world since the late 1950s.